strangelove-ventures/poa/README.md

 # `PoA` Module

 The Proof of Authority (PoA) module allows for permissioned networks to be controlled by a predefined set of validators to verify transactions.
-This implementation extends the Cosmos-SDK's x/staking module to a a set of administrators over the chain.
-These administrators gate keep the chain by whitelisting validators, updating cosnensus power, and removing validators from the network.
+This implementation extends the Cosmos-SDK's x/staking module to a set of administrators over the chain.
+These administrators gate keep the chain by whitelisting validators, updating consensus power, and removing validators from the network.

 ## Integration